A. Gordon Smith, md, faan

 Smith's research team focuses on peripheral neuropathy in diabetes and obesity.
 He has a particular interest in biomarker development and novel clinical trial design in peripheral neuropathy and longstanding and ongoing NIH and major foundation funding.
 He is principal investigator of the Utah Regional site in the NINDS-funded Network for Excellence in Neuroscience Clinical Trials.
 He has led or participated in numerous clinical trials in neuromuscular disorders.

-Smith serves as chair of the Education Committee and is a member of the American Brain Foundation Board of Trustees.
-He previously chaired the Distance Learning Subcommittee and was the Education Editor of AAN.com.
+He serves as chair of the Education Committee and is a member of the American Brain Foundation Board of Trustees.
+He chaired the Distance Learning Subcommittee and was the Education Editor of AAN.com.
 He also serves as editor for NeuroLearnSM.
-Smith is active in the Peripheral Nerve Society, where he is a former member of the board of directors.
+He is active in the Peripheral Nerve Society, where he is a former member of the board of directors.